Kiddie Pools and Jack Daniels

 Life has risks.
 We shouldn’t be careless with those risks, and of course the safety of children is always our responsibility, but legislation cannot become the only tool by which we govern our lives.

-In my opinion, legislation like that reaches too far and I align with my Libertarian friends in these instances who fear government and ask, “Where does it stop?”
+Legislation can reach too far and I align with my Libertarian friends in these instances who fear government and ask: “Where does it stop?”

 We can legislate forever to reduce risks and require that motorcycle riders must wear helmets, so that smokers have to go outside of bars and restaurants, that children must be strapped into car seats or that wading pools must be in backyards, but at some point, while trying to reduce risks that are so exponential they cannot possibly be eliminated, we diminish the responsibilities that come with living.